cvuorinen/cvuorinen.github.io/_posts/2017-05-05-running-angular-tests-in-headless-chrome.md

 ## Conf your Karma

 Whether you have a Karma config generated with Angular CLI or one that you have created manually, you can use a config option called **customLaunchers** to create a new launcher based on an existing one by defining additional flags for it.
-To use Chrome in headless mode, you need to add the following to your `karma.conf.js`
+This works equally with older AngularJS v1.x projects as well as newer Angular v2.x-4.x projects.
+To use Chrome in headless mode, you need to add the following section to your `karma.conf.js`

 ```
 customLaunchers: {